You’ve seen the warning signs that your child is getting spoiled. Don’t worry, it’s not too late. Learn 7 practical tips on how to unspoil your child.

 How often have you given empty threats without following through on their consequences?
-Let’s say your child misbehaves despite acknowledging her motives and redirect her elsewhere.
+Let’s say your child misbehaves despite acknowledging her motives and redirecting her elsewhere.
 Let her know what will happen if she continues to misbehave, then follow through with it.

 You told her to stop throwing the wooden blocks because she could hurt people or break things.
 You’ve even acknowledged the joy of throwing and redirected her to the foam balls.

 And of course, the most important part: if she does throw another block, put them away until tomorrow.
 Don’t let her have one more swing with a block, and don’t give them back to her after five minutes of crying.
-Explain that she kept throwing them so it’s time to find something she can play with that won’t hurt others.
+Explain that she kept throwing them, so it’s time to find something she can play with that won’t hurt others.

 Build a strong relationship.